 a gimmicky throw back to the past?

-I feel the boots are great for light walks and multi-day hikes in good conditions, the fact they are very comfy and great for everyday use is largely down to the reduced weight and construction making them light on the feet.
+With the waterproofing issue sorted I feel the boots are particularly good for multi-day hikes.
+The fact they are very comfy and great for everyday use is largely down to the reduced weight and construction making them light on the feet.
 In the warmer weather the boots were great and as a result your feet didn’t smell or feel sticky.
 I must add a good pair of socks will help in this situation as well.